eclipse-langium/langium-website/content/docs/grammar-language.md

 **The order in which terminal rules are defined is critical** as the lexer will always return the first match.

 ### Return Types
-A terminal rule returns an instance of a `Typescript primitive type`.
-If no return type is specified then the terminal rule will return a `string` by default.
+A terminal rule returns an instance of a _TypeScript primitive type_.
+If no return type is specified, the terminal rule will return a `string` by default.
 ```
 terminal ID: /[_a-zA-Z][\w_]*/;
 terminal INT returns number: /[0-9]+/;